 - Tie your rewards program with your business partners, such as letting your clients exchange points for free healthy cookbooks or swag (this translates to promotion for all businesses involved!)

 Keeping track of all the points and rewards is going to take a lot of time, so WellnessLiving gym software manages it all for you.
 With leaderboard tracking and individual client profiles, this all-in-one gym software has got you covered!

 So what’s next?

 From focusing on the journey to using rewards points, we hope this article has been helpful in your journey (aha, see what I did there?) to figure out how to keep your new clients coming back.

 It’s going to take some hustle, but you are not alone!
+Do you have a gym software?
 We are here to help.
-Aside from our comprehensive and easy-to-use rewards program, WellnessLiving also offers staff and clients’ profile management, scheduling apps, automated marketing, and much more!
+Aside from our comprehensive and easy-to-use rewards program, WellnessLiving gym software also offers staff and clients’ profile management, scheduling apps, automated marketing, and much more!
 We are proud to be the whole package.
 Intrigued?
 We hope so.
 To learn more, book a free, no-commitment demo with us today!